JessHua159/gdtuo-with-gradient-clipping/README.md

-# gdtuo-with-gradient-clipping
+# Gradient Descent: The Ultimate Optimizer With Gradient Clipping
+This repo contains:
-This is modification of the gdtuo source code from https://github.com/kach/gradient-descent-the-ultimate-optimizer with an implementation of norm-based averaged gradient clipping as outlined in the following paper by Pascanu et al.: https://proceedings.mlr.press/v28/pascanu13.pdf.
+- An extension of the gdtuo source code from https://github.com/kach/gradient-descent-the-ultimate-optimizer with an implementation of norm-based averaged gradient clipping as outlined in the following paper by Pascanu et al.: https://proceedings.mlr.press/v28/pascanu13.pdf.
+- A [research paper](https://github.com/JessHua159/gdtuo-with-gradient-clipping/blob/main/research_paper.pdf) that describes the extension and the research conducted on the extension.
+- Sample JupyterLab notebooks that show example usage of the extension for a multi-layer perceptron (MNIST) and a convolutional neural network (CIFAR10).

+# Abstract
+Gradient descent and its variations are a very popular and heavily used optimization algorithm used while training machine learning models.
+Within gradient descent, hyperparameters such as the step size, or learning rate, greatly affect the performance and convergence of the model and thus have a great impact.
+One way to determine these hyperparameters is by calculating a hypergradient to determine the optimal parameters from sub-optimal values.
+However, this method is prone to exploding gradients, and thus cannot handle initially high-valued hyperparmeters.
+In this study, we enhance the methodology to effectively handle high-valued initial hyperparameter values by employing the gradient clipping technique.

+Our approach involves the incorporation of the normed-based averaged gradient clipping into the hyperoptimizer’s secondary optimization process.
+This modification, integrated into existing frameworks, contributes to mitigating the adverse effects of exploding gradients and improving overall system performance.
+The empirical evaluation, conducted on the MNIST dataset, demonstrates the efficacy of this enhancement, particularly in scenarios where traditional methods struggle with large hyperparameter values.

 # Gradient Clipping Algorithm
 $t = 1$: $\theta_t \leftarrow ||\mathbf{g}_t||_2$